How is acute myeloid leukemia found?

 The doctor will likely do a physical exam to look for any enlarged lymph nodes, bleeding or bruising, or signs of infection.
 If there seems to be a problem with blood cell counts, blood tests will be done.
-If these suggest leukemia, your doctor may refer you to a cancer doctor (an oncologist) or a blood doctor (a hematologist), who may do one or more of the tests described below.
+If the results suggest leukemia, your doctor may refer you to a cancer doctor (an oncologist) or a blood doctor (a hematologist), who may do one or more of the tests described below.

 Types of samples used to test for AML

 The doctor will need to check samples of cells from the blood and bone marrow confirm that you have cancer.
-Other tissue and cell samples may also be taken in order to help guide treatment.
+Other tissue and cell samples may also be taken to help guide treatment.

-Blood samples: Blood samples to check for AML are most often taken from a vein in the arm.
+Blood samples to check for AML are most often taken from a vein in the arm.

 Both samples are usually taken at the same time from the back of the hipbone (but sometimes other bones are used instead).
 The patient usually lies on his or her side or belly and the area is cleaned with a special soap.
 Before the sample is taken, the doctor uses a long, thin needle to put medicine near the back of the hipbone to numb it.
 Then the doctor makes a small cut in the skin in order to put in the wider needle.
 The needle is pushed into the bone with a twisting motion.
 Sometimes the needle going into the bone hurts, but it only lasts a short time.
 The sucking out of the marrow often hurts for a moment, too.

 These tests are used to tell whether leukemia is present and -- if you are having treatment-- they are used to see how well treatment is working.

-Spinal fluid: This fluid is obtained by a test called a spinal tap (lumbar puncture).
+This fluid is obtained by a test called a spinal tap (lumbar puncture).
 It is done to look for leukemia cells in the fluid around the brain and spinal cord (cerebrospinal fluid or CSF).
 The doctor first numbs a place in the lower part of the back over the spine.
 A small needle is placed between the bones of the spine in the lower back to draw out some of the fluid.
 The fluid is looked at for leukemia cells.